Bubblin-Superbooks/we/README.md

 The manuscript on this repo has been generated programmatically using [Bookiza Abelone](https://bookiza.io), [h2s](https://github.com/bookiza/h2s) and other few libraries.

-:point_right: Note the git repo here is the `manuscript` whereas the book is live and served hot on production.
+:point_right: The git repo here is the `manuscript` whereas the book is live and served hot on production.
 That difference in state of consumer readiness may be

 ### FULLSCREEN MODE:

-To be able to read the book in [fullscreen mode](https://bubblin.io/blog/fullscreen-api-ipad):
+To be able to read the book in [fullscreen mode](https://bubblin.io/blog/fullscreen-api-ipad), please try these steps:

 - Open the book on iOS (> 12.00) Safari
 - Tap the `...` button at bottom right of the screen to open Superbook controls.